isomerpages/isomerpages-isomergovsg/_resources/2c-github-repository-uploading-a-file.md

 layout: leftnav-page-content
 title: Uploading a file to your repository
 permalink: /github-repository/uploading-a-file/
-breadcrumb: Github repository - Uploading a file
+breadcrumb: Github Repository - Uploading a file
 collection_name: resources
-second_nav_title: "Github repository"
+second_nav_title: "Github Repository"
 ---
 #### **Step-by-step guide to upload a file to your repository**
 ![How to upload a file to your repository](/images/resources/how-to-upload-file-to-your-repository.gif)